The heavens declare the glory of God, and the sky above proclaims his handiwork.

 Day to day pours out speech, and night-to-night reveals knowledge.
 There is no speech, nor are there words, whose voice is not heard.
 Yet their voice goes out into all the earth, their words to the ends of the world.
 Ps.
 19:1-4 NIV

-Father, I ask you to slow each of us down—whether we’re at work or play, in crisis-mode or in a happy place, on vacation or in need of you.
-May each of us hear you speaking louder than ever to us in the things you have made, but especially in the One you have sent.
+Indeed, slow us down, Father.
+Slow us way down.
+May we hear you speaking louder than ever in the things you have made and in the One you have sent.
 So very Amen we pray, in Jesus’ mighty and merciful name.